ckriewall/mongoose-existing-collection/README.md

 1. In `mongoose-existing-collection` create the project files.

-   - `app.js`: Express server
+   - `app.js`: run Express server
-   - `db.js`: Connect Mongoose to Mongo Atlas
+   - `db.js`: connect Mongoose to Mongo Atlas
+   - `.env`: store the Mongo connection string
-   - `movieModel.js`: a Mongoose model pointing to an existing collection
+   - `movieModel.js`: point to an existing collection

    You can create the required files with a single line of code.

-   `$ touch app.js db.js movieModel.js`
+   `$ touch app.js db.js .env movieModel.js`

 1. Initialize npm